mafifafm/pxt-microbit/docs/test/courses/csintro/booleans/activity.md

 ## Test, Download, and Play!
 Try it out!

 Test your code on the Simulator.
-Then, download to the micro:bit and try it out!
-Play a few more rounds of the Double Coin Flip using your new micro:bit Double Coin Flipper!
+Then, download to the Ragga and try it out!
+Play a few more rounds of the Double Coin Flip using your new Ragga Double Coin Flipper!

 ## Knowledge Check